The Principal and the Pauper: Reception and legacy

 Other figures associated with The Simpsons have publicly criticized the episode.
 In an April 2001 interview, Harry Shearer, the voice of Principal Skinner, recalled that after reading the script, he told the writers, "That's so wrong.
 You're taking something that an audience has built eight years or nine years of investment in and just tossed it in the trash can for no good reason, for a story we've done before with other characters.
 It's so arbitrary and gratuitous, and it's disrespectful to the audience."
 In a December 2006 interview, Shearer added, "Now, [the writers] refuse to talk about it.
 They realize it was a horrible mistake.
 They never mention it.
 It's like they're punishing [the audience] for paying attention."
-In the introduction to the ninth season DVD boxset, series creator Matt Groening describes "The Principal and the Pauper" as "one of [his] least favorite episodes".
+In the introduction to the ninth season DVD boxset, series creator Matt Groening described "The Principal and the Pauper" as "one of [his] least favorite episodes".
 He also called the episode "a mistake" in an interview with Rolling Stone.

 In contrast, Warren Martyn and Adrian Wood, the authors of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, praised the episode, calling it "one of the series' all-time best episodes, mainly because it shows us a human side, not just of Principal Skinner, but of his hectorish [sic] Mom as well."
 They add that "Martin Sheen steals the show ... in a brief but important slice of Simpsons history."
+George Morrow of Comic Book Resources defends the episode, praising its execution, jokes, and writing, calling it a "overlooked gem and deserving of a reevaluation."
 Total Film's Nathan Ditum named Martin Sheen's performance in the episode the 20th best guest appearance on The Simpsons.